Olivier-Boudeville-EDF/erlhdf5/README.md

 # User Notes

-This is a fork of the [original erlhdf5 binding](https://github.com/RomanShestakov/erlhdf5).
+This is a fork of the [original erlhdf5 binding](https://github.com/RomanShestakov/erlhdf5), which was mainly a proof of concept.
+This fork goes a little further.

 This binding allows to use [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format#HDF5) from [Erlang](http://erlang.org), i.e. to read and write files in the HDF5 format.